Data Mesh: a Systematic Gray Literature Review: RQ1. What is Data Mesh

-Data mesh distributes the ownership of data to the teams or individuals closest to the origin of the data.
+A central data team often manages and shares analytical data in traditional data architectures.
+In contrast, data mesh distributes the ownership of data to the teams or individuals (belonging to the domains in the organizations) closest to the data and knows the data intimately~\cite{dehghani2022data}.

-\paragraph{ID2.1.
-Domain Formation.} Data mesh decomposes the analytical data in an organization into a set of disjoint domains.
 Autonomous domain teams are responsible for building and managing data products from domain data.
-In particular, data mesh advocates applying the Domain-Driven Design (DDD) approach to analytical data.
+Zhamak~\cite{S1,S2,dehghani2022data} advocates applying the Domain-Driven Design (DDD) approach~\cite{evans2004domain} to decompose the analytical data in an organization into data domains that align with organizational units.

+\paragraph{Domain Formation.} The gray literature is in agreement with Zhamak regarding the use of DDD for identifying data domains and their data products~\cite{S29, S35, S45, S46, S55, S59, S75, S78, S86, S87, S95, S96, S97, S98, S103, S110, S112}.
 DDD decomposes an organization's business functions and capabilities into domains, enabling the designing of software systems based on models of the underlying domains~\cite{evans2004domain}.
 A domain model describes selected aspects of a domain using the vocabulary (\ie abstractions) shared by domain experts, users, and developers.
 Organizations already use separation of responsibilities by decomposing the organization into different business domains (\eg products, sales, and marketing).
-Data products are built around operational and analytical data produced by these business domains.
-Hence, business domains form logical constituents for the distribution of data ownership and may be decomposed into subdomains to manage their complexity better (see \Cref{la-ra}).
+Data products can be built around operational and analytical data produced by these business domains.
+Hence, business domains form logical constituents for the distribution of data ownership and may be decomposed into subdomains to manage their complexity better. \Cref{la-ra} discusses the application of DDD for building data products.